 Customize for a Healthy Snack You’ll Love

-Chocked full of whole foods you can feel good about—nuts, seeds, dried fruit, coconut oil, almond butter—and you have full control to prioritize ingredients.
+Chocked full of whole foods you can feel good about—nuts, seeds, dried fruit, coconut oil, almond butter—you have full control to prioritize ingredients.
 Make it all-organic, use sprouted or dehydrated nuts and seeds, almond or SunButter, or swap a stevia blend instead of honey for endless combinations.
 You can even make your own pumpkin spice!

 Enjoy it as yogurt or oatmeal topping too:

 Ginger-Pumpkin Spice Granola Bites

 - 1 cup Crispy Almonds , or oven roasted almonds